Set Current Location

 Great Lakes Brewing Co. is a brewery-pub and contains a gift shop too.
 The brewery, housed in a Victorian-style building, serves up some delicious sandwiches, burgers, salads, appetizers and more.
 The calamari is a local favorite.
 If you are not sure of the best beer that could be paired with your choice of appetizer then go for the recommended ones listed on the menu.
 Its exhaustive selection of craft brews and delectable pub grub make it of the top craft breweries of Great Lakes.

 If you have the desire to explore the beautiful world of flora and fauna, the best way to do it would be to head to Cleveland Metroparks Zoo.
 The zoo consists of more than 3000 animals and 600 species.
 Many events take place here which are educational and entertaining.
+The admission fees differ seasonally.
 You can also organize a private event here.
-The admission fees differ seasonally.
-Check the website or call ahead for further details regarding rates, credit card usage and future events.

 As the name would suggest, the Cleveland Museum of Natural History showcases exhibits on the wonders of nature.
 You will get to see different types of dinosaurs along with rare plants and animals.
 If stars and constellations interest you more, then visit the museum's Nathan and Fannye Shafran Planetarium that opened in 2002.
 This is a highly informative and interesting center that appeals to all ages.

 The Cleveland Museum of Art, housed in a historic building dating back to 1916, displays some very precious paintings by renowned artists.
 You can check out the works of the Berenice Abbott, Ansel Adams and Mario Avati.
-If you do not have the time to leisurely browse through all the exhibited works, sign up for guided tours which give you details of all the major exhibits.
+If you do not have the time to leisurely browse through all the exhibited works, sign up for guided tours that give you details of all the major exhibits.
 After you have explored the place, stop by the cafe for refreshments.
-To get information on the temporary exhibits and rotating showcases, check the website.

 The Museum of Contemporary Art, also known as the MOCA, has been credited with helping change the contemporary art scene in the city.
 MOCA features artwork from local, national and international artists.
 You will come across works by the likes of Iona Rozeal Brown, Julian Stanczak and Christain Wulffen.
 Apart from the permanent exhibits, the gallery also has temporary exhibits.
 The artwork displayed at MOCA redefines the art scene in Cleveland with its bold and outspoken displays.